adetoak/jobtest/readme.md

     DB_PASSWORD=
 #3 php artisan migrate //This will create all database tables needed for the project

-to test for the questions in the test, access the urls with the request stated in front
+To test for the questions in the test, access the urls with the request stated in front

 #1 Add a new user
 -- /api/signup ------ POST
 firstname